pmutua/pmutua/README.md

 - [🧠 AlgoAtlas](http://algoatlas.pro), a web app for daily coding interview challenges to enhance your tech skills

-- [✍️ Andika](https://andika.pro), an AI-powered web app for 10x faster, high-quality content creation. ⚠️ **Warning:** Backend functionality to Auto generate content using OpenAI will not work.
-OpenAI credits depleted.
+- [✍️ Andika](https://andika.pro), an AI-powered web app for 10x faster, high-quality content creation.
 - [🤖 CodeCraftGPT](https://github.com/pmutua/CodeCraftGPT), an innovative all-in-one platform harnessing the power of advanced Language Models (OpenAI).
 It seamlessly integrates four key components to elevate the coding experience for developers.

 <!-- section - blogs